 "I still believe the cod fishery...and probably all the great fisheries are inexhaustible; that is to say nothing we do seriously affects the number of fish"

-Garrett Hardin popularized the "Tragedy of the Commons" concept in 1968, but the Grand Banks pillage started long before that, and would not be stopped by increased awareness of the issue.
+We've held this perception of nature for hundreds of years, it's almost part of being human, harvesting the endless bounty of nature.
+Garrett Hardin popularized the "Tragedy of the Commons" concept in 1968, but the Grand Banks pillage had started long before that and would not be stopped by increased awareness of scarcity.
 For over five hundred years the Grand Banks were fished by Europeans and Americans.
 Technology improved over the centuries and catches increased with each improvement, hand lines to long lines to gill nets to larger nets; wind to steam to factory ships; the "inexhaustible" bounty grew more precarious.
-Although the Canadian government imposed a moratorium on cod at tremendous cost to the fishing economy, for many reasons 17 years later, even the moratorium hasn't allowed the cod to recover.
+At one point the Canadian government imposed a moratorium on cod at tremendous cost to the fishing economy, but for many reasons, now, 17 years after the moratorium the codfish has yet to recover.

-The NY Review of books author talks about the alterations in Grand Bank's species like snow crabs, shrimp, lobster, skate and dogfish, and the damaged ecosystem affecting cod populations.
-Another damaged ecosystem exists in the "political tragedy of the 'commons'", says Terborgh.
-The fisherman of course maximize profit today we know that, but the politicians are also guilty of failing to pass effective regulations:
+The NY Review of Books author talks about the alterations in Grand Bank's species like snow crabs, shrimp, lobster, skate and dogfish, which make up the damaged ecosystem that can't support cod populations.
+Another damaged ecosystem is the "political tragedy of the 'commons'", says Terborgh.
+The fisherman naturally maximize their gains, but the politicians contribute to the tragedy by failing to pass effective regulations:

 "The reluctance of official bodies to protect natural resources manifests a failure of political systems, particularly of modern democracy."